crusher-dev/documentation/docs/introduction.md

 ## Get started

-This section explains how to install and run QuestDB.
+This section explains how to install and run Crusher.
 There are dedicated pages for [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/).
-Once QuestDB is running you can follow the guide to [create your first database](/docs/get-started/first-database/).
+Once Crusher is running you can follow the guide to [create your first database](/docs/get-started/first-database/).

 ## Develop

-In this section you will learn how to [connect](/docs/develop/connect/) to QuestDB using popular tools and languages.
+In this section you will learn how to [connect](/docs/develop/connect/) to Crusher using popular tools and languages.
 Importing and/or inserting data are both covered in the [insert data](/docs/develop/insert-data/) page.
 Finally, you can check the [query data](/docs/develop/query-data/) page in order to run your queries.